 PacSci EMC laser detonators are qualified and used in space launch vehicle applications, satellite release systems, and flare activation to name a few.

-For product specific questions or to obtain data sheets, please email firstname.lastname@example.org or call (888) 995-5143 for immediate assistance.
+For product specific questions or to obtain data sheets, please submit your information here or for immediate assistance call (888) 995-5143.

 |Performance Characteristic||Performance Level|